alonkrifcher/webtest/documentation-jekyll-master/_collections/Partner_Integrations/03_Attribution_Integrations.md

 Please note that attribution data for Twitter and Facebook campaigns is not available through our partners.
 Facebook and Twitter do not permit their partners to share attribution data with third-parties and, therefore, our partners cannot send that data to Appboy.

 ### API Restrictions
-Appboy's attribution integrations are built on top of our REST API and subject to the same limits.
+Appboy's attribution integrations (except Adjust) are built on top of our REST API and subject to the same limits.
 In particular:

 - Access for enterprise customers is unlimited, but subject to contract terms.
 - Access for non-enterprise customers is limited to 100 requests (i.e. up to 100 attributed installs) per hour.